“I tell you the truth, unless you are born again, you

 nation," was unattainable for them, and thus he was already illustrating

-to them, yes, reminding them yearly on that date, that they would eventually
+to them, yes, reminding them on a yearly basis that they would eventually

 be replaced by people of the nations.
 (Ex.
 23:16; 34:22; Num.
 28:26;

 Heb.
-9:19,20) That would render all his future appeals to his people to
+9:19,20) That would render all his appeals to his people to

-But Jehovah is not the kind of God who makes false promises, as Insight
+But Jehovah does not make false or unattainable promises, as Insight

 on the Scriptures, Vol. 1, page 1138, assures us: "Jehovah God is the Source of true hope and